KIM-JAKE/KIM-JAKE.github.io/_pages/about.md

 News
 ======
-🔥 Two of our papers have been accepted to the **39th Annual Conference on Neural Information Processing Systems (NeurIPS 2025)**:
+🔥 Two of our papers have been accepted to the **39th Annual Conference on Neural Information Processing Systems (NeurIPS 2025)**
-- **“Exploring and Leveraging Class Vectors for Classifier Editing”**
-- **“MMPB: It’s Time for Multi-Modal Personalization”**

-🔥 Our paper **“SECOND: Mitigating Perceptual Hallucination in Vision-Language Models via Selective and Contrastive Decoding”** has been accepted to the **2025 International Conference on Machine Learning (ICML)**.
+🔥 Our paper has been accepted to the **2025 International Conference on Machine Learning (ICML)**.

 Publications
 ======